-Avocados are native to the humid sub-tropical and tropical regions of central and northern South America and never go dormant.
+- Avocado trees are native to the humid, sub-tropical and tropical regions of central and northern South America.
+They never go dormant.

 - Nearly 90% of avocado production in the United States takes place in California.

 - Avocados are harvested by hand and start to ripen once they are picked from the tree.

 - Commercial food safety practices for avocados have recently been strengthened due to the Food and Drug Administration’s (FDA) microbiological surveillance sampling of avocados and select avocado products.